ksimons29/anki-portuguese-sayings/README.md

 ---

-## 🎙️ Voice Memos Transcription for Longer Conversations
+## 🎙️ Voice Memos + Unified Transcribe for Longer Conversations

-For **longer Portuguese conversations** (beyond single words/phrases), use **Voice Memos** with built-in transcription, then extract vocabulary into your learning pipeline.
+For **longer Portuguese conversations** (beyond single words/phrases), record with **Voice Memos**, export the audio to iCloud `Portuguese/Transcrições`, and let `unified_transcribe.py` create txt transcripts you can mine for vocabulary.

 ### 🎯 Use Cases